pelican-plugins/seo/Readme.md

 [Internal link](https://example.com/about.html)
 ```

-Theses elements form the basis of page SEO optimizations.
-Have a look to the report, optimize your articles according to analysis, and restart the process to see if all elements are now in green.
+Theses elements form the basis of page SEO optimization.
+Have a look to the report, optimize your articles and pages according to analysis, and restart the process to see if all elements are now in green.

 ### SEO Enhancer

-Ave SEO! generates for you HTML enhancements, structured data and create the robots file.
+Ave SEO! generates for you :
+* HTML enhancements
+* Structured data
+* Robots file

 #### Robots.txt file

-Indicate to search engines what pages they can have access to or not.
+Indicates to search engines which pages they are allowed to access to or not.
 By default, all pages are authorized to be explored by all the existing robots.

 ```
 User-agent: *